 Use these instructions to care for a Yucca Cane.
-This guide will tell you how to water your Yucca Cane, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+This guide will tell you how to water a Yucca Cane; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Yucca Cane will do best in bright indirect light.
 It will tolerate lower light, but growth will slow.
 If the Yucca is exposed to direct light, the leaves may burn.

 Your Yucca Cane does not require any extra humidity, but will appreciate an occasional misting.